stephentetley/sheetio/README.md

 A Flix library built on top of Apache POI to read and write Excel files.

-`StreamingReader` is an experimental streaming reader for large files with homogeneous rows.
+`StreamingReader` is an experimental streaming reader for large files with homogeneous rows (it is currently broken).

 Depends on various modules in flix-sandbox: